donnyn-2021674/BIS412DataChallenge/README.md

 # BIS412DataChallenge
 The data dashboard challenge for the Winter 2024 BIS 412 Advanced Data Visualization course.
-The challenges uses data from the Seattle Department of Transportation (SDOT),
+The challenges uses data from the Seattle Department of Transportation (SDOT).
+- Challenges created by and made for the BIS 412 Advanced Ddata Visualization course at the University of Washington Bothell.
 - Authored by Donny N, Eric, Jaime Y, Sam.

 ## Proposed Plan